 Orphan drug designation in the United States is designed to encourage sponsors to develop products intended for treatment of rare diseases or conditions.
-In the United States, a rare disease or condition is statutorily defined as a condition that affects fewer than 200,000 individuals in the United States or that affects more than 200,000 individuals in the United States or that affects of developing and making available the drug for the disease or condition will be recovered from sales of the product in the United States.
+In the United States, a rare disease or condition is statutorily defined as a condition that affects fewer than 200,000 individuals in the United States or that affects more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making available the drug for the disease or condition will be recovered from sales of the product in the United States.